Looking to buy a gaming PC and want to know whether it is cheaper to build a gaming PC or should you stick with a pre-built option to save cost.

 Building a gaming PC is cheaper than buying a prebuilt gaming PC simply because you save the cost of labor when assembling the gaming PC yourself.

 Also, when building a gaming PC, you have control over each individual component hence you can buy stuff at a cheaper price.
-Hence the reason why many seasoned PC gamers prefer building their own gaming machines.
+Hence, many seasoned PC gamers prefer building their own gaming machines.

 This isn’t to say that building a gaming PC is always cheap and the better way to go.
-In certain situations, prebuilt gaming PCs can also be viable especially right now when PC components are out of stock.
+In certain situations, prebuilt gaming PCs can also be viable, especially when PC components are out of stock.

 Long-Run Cost of Prebuilt and Custom-built Gaming PCs?

-Initially, in the short run building a gaming PC yourself is always going to be the cheaper option.
-The price difference however between building a gaming PC or buying a prebuilt is not very significant at the initial stage.
+In the short run, building a gaming PC yourself will always be the cheaper option.
+The price difference, however, between building a gaming PC or buying a prebuilt is not very significant at the initial stage.

 However, things significantly change when we also factor in the long-run cost of the system.
 Here a custom-built gaming PC absolutely kills its prebuilt counterpart by a significant margin.

 The best long-run initiative that the custom build gaming PC has going for it is the upgradeability factor.
 If you build a PC yourself, you would also be able to upgrade it quite easily, if need be, later down the road.

 Also, you will be able to swap out each individual component for a newer one.
 This can save a lot of recurring expenses.
 For example, 3 years down the road the graphic card in your PC is not performing optimally for the latest games.